Why it matters

 Our reputation as a company doing business with integrity is essential to building and maintaining trusting relationships with stakeholders, as well as reducing our legal and financial risks.

 Our work on integrity supports the following United Nations Sustainable Development Goals

+Nutrien conducts business around the world, including in geographies that face higher levels of corruption.
+We are committed to doing business the right way.
 Our Anti-Corruption Policy sets forth the acceptable behaviors for interacting with government officials and commercial partners.
 We have a zero-tolerance policy for bribery, whether our own employees are involved or third parties who are acting on our behalf.

-Nutrien’s risk intelligence activities include assessment and mitigation tools for human rights, compliance, integrity and legal factors that are available to employees on a risk basis considering their specific role, and sometimes, location.
+Nutrien’s risk intelligence activities include assessment and mitigation tools for human rights, compliance, integrity and legal factors that are available to employees on a risk basis considering their specific role and, sometimes, location.
 These tools include trade sanctions due diligence, customer and supplier reputation due diligence, and our Enterprise Risk Management (“ERM”) program.

 Mergers and acquisitions

 Nutrien continues to grow through acquisitions.
 We integrate compliance and integrity assessments and training into our due diligence and integration process for new acquisitions to verify that our growing Company continues to build and maintain a culture of integrity in line with our core values.
 These activities also serve to mitigate legal and financial risks as the business grows, such as those related to bribery and corruption.
 Compliance and integrity integration activities are risk-based and range from deployment of Nutrien policies, alignment of key processes with Nutrien’s programs and provision of training.